mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 ```

 Besides the blocking and future stubs, the service stubs also encapsulate
-several elements: the raw gRPC channel, the connect and shutdown logic, and also
+several elements: the raw gRPC channel, the connecting and shutdown logic, and also
 the health check.

 The workflow service stubs can be created using the factory method provided by
-the interface using the stubs options:
+the interface:

 ```java
 public interface WorkflowServiceStubs